GaryHostt/Dealer-Management-System/LINE-ITEM-VERIFICATION.md

 ## Overview

-This document verifies that dynamically added line items are correctly included in the API payload sent to Volvo's target system.
+This document verifies that dynamically added line items are correctly included in the API payload sent to <company>'s target system.

 ## How It Works